lgedeon/wpdcl/README.md

-# wpdcl
+# WordPress Theme Developer's Code Library and Builder

-WordPress Developer's Code Library
+All of the latest libraries you might want to include in your theme plus builders to simplify creating templates, custom post types, forms and more.